DNA Tests Available > Cousin DNA Testing

 There are ‘levels of cousin’, or ‘degrees of cousinship’ and also ‘removals of cousinship’.
 These terms can cause further confusion and it is important to establish exactly what the potential relationships are before ordering a Cousin DNA test.

 If you would like some guidance on how to check the level of cousinship, please follow the link below:

 This Cousin DNA test can be performed between individuals who believe they are related to a common ancestor and accurately identify the relationship between the two participants as far removed as 5th cousins.

 There are many varieties of Cousin DNA Testing, depending on the situation known:

 At DNA Clinics, a Clinical Advisor will work with you to establish exactly what the situation is and what the known facts are, thus determining the correct form of test for your family.

-The test analyses up to 720,000 DNA markers on the DNA strand for each test participant.
+The test analyses genetic locations on the DNA strand for each test participant.
 These markers are compared and the matches calculated to provide evidence of what relationship most likely exists.

 The test is based on the fact that the closer related and individual is to another person, the more DNA they will have in common.

 Paternal and Maternal lines can also be mapped using Y Chromosome analysis and Mitochondrial DNA tests.